pfeilbr/aws-codepipeline-playground/README.md

 ### Using CodeBuild for a "custom" CodePipeline deploy phase

 CodeBuild gives you a amz linux server and you can run whatever you want.
-This is an example using it for deployment.
+This is an example using it for the "deployment" phase.

+> During the "build" phase in `buildspec.yml`, the `post_build` command runs `mv deploy-buildspec.yml buildspec.yml`.
+The newly renamed `buildspec.yml` is what gets used in the "deploy" phase.

 ![](https://www.evernote.com/l/AAEkOojbyctN75VbQiLP8fFMkUGDRHzdSXoB/image.png)